-ARCH8153 Issues in Maritime and Underwater Archaeology (4.5 units)
+ARCH8151 History, Theory and Issues in Maritime and Underwater Archaeology GE (4.5 units)

 ARCH8158 Ships: Research, Recording and Reconstruction (4.5 units)

-Up to 4.5 units can be chosen from the following non-Maritime Archaeology electives:
+which can include up to 4.5 units of the following non-Maritime Archaeology options:

 ARCH8808 Introductory Archaeological Geophysics (4.5 units)

-OR any other topic approved by the coordinator of the Graduate Program in Maritime Archaeology.
+OR any other topic approved by the course coordinator for the relevant maritime archaeology program.